aProxyCat/lantern-client/README.md

 # lantern-client
-attempting to recreate my project called Lantern Client but on github instead of google sites.
+attempting to recreate me and my friend's project called Lantern Client but on github instead of google sites.